Occupational Therapy Shoe-Tying Tool β€” Training Ties for Classrooms, OT, and APE

 3. Build the loops.
 Bunny ears or "loop, swoop, and pull" β€” your method choice, the tool just keeps the work from undoing itself.

 4. Record where the learner needs prompting.
-Independent / verbal / gestural / partial / full physical assist β€” the same I/V/G/P/A prompt levels used in task-analysis-of-shoe-tying data collection.
+Independent / verbal / gestural / partial / full physical assist β€” the same I/V/G/P/A prompt levels used in task analysis of shoe tying data collection.

 5. Fade the tool.
 Most learners use it less by session 4–6 and not at all by session 10–12.
 The point of the tool is to fade, not to depend on it.